-Flowers enhance the beauty of our church and greatly contribute to the atmosphere in the building.
-It has been a tradition here at St. David’s does not have a budget line item for flowers.
-Flowers that adorn the altar from week to week are sponsored by parishioners to honor loved ones in their lives.
+Although St. David’s does not have a budget line item for flowers, we are fortunate that the flowers that adorn the altar from week to week are sponsored by parishioners, often to honor loved ones in their lives.
 When a particular week is not sponsored by a parishioner, every effort is made to adorn the altar with plants or flowers, at no cost, from the members of the Flower Guild.
 We understand that the cost of flowers is high and that discretionary income is low.
 To that end, flowers may be sponsored by a committee or a group to give thanks, or to honor past or outgoing members.
 Sharing the expense may allow for more opportunities for fresh flowers on the altar.

-Flower forms are available on our website and in the rack next to the Information Table in the Great Hall.
-Indicate for whom the flowers are being offered either in thanksgiving or in memory of, make the check payable to Saint David’s and write “flowers” in the memo line.
+The Flower Guild create a “Flower Form” for those who wish to donate flowers on the altar.
+Flower Forms are available in the rack next to the Information Table in the Great Hall.
 The cost to sponsor flowers for a particular Sunday is $50.
-If you would like to take the flowers home following the last service of the day, please let the Flower Guild or Altar Guild folks know.
-For more information about this ministry, contact Carolyn Gowdy at email@example.com.
+Indicate for whom the flowers are being offered (either in thanksgiving or in memory of), make the check payable to Saint David’s, and write “flowers” in the memo line.
+If you would like to take the flowers home following the last service of the day, please inform either the Flower or Altar Guild.
+For more information about this ministry, contact Chairperson Carolyn Gowdy by clicking here.

 The Flower Guild volunteers include Cindy Anderson, Kate Chappell, Deb Howard, Dennis Ouellette, Diane Pagano, and Linda Rhines.
 Dawne Tilton manages our holiday memorial donations.